-Course Code Course Name Cate- gory L Т P J Credit Year of Introduction 23EEL31E BIOMEDICAL INSTRUMENTATION PEC 3 0 0 0 3 2023
+Course Code Course Name Cate- gory L Т Р J Credit Year of Introduction 23EEL31E BIOMEDICAL INSTRUMENTATION PEC 3 0 0 0 3 2023 i) COURSE OVERVIEW: Goal of this course is to provide an overview of instrumentation systems used in clinical medicine and biomedical research.
+The course is designed to give the basic concepts of Instrumentation involved in the medical field and human physiology.

 CO1 Interpret the basics concepts of anatomy and physiology.
 Understand CO2 Explain different techniques for the measurement of various physiological parameters.
-Understand СОЗ Illustrate modern imaging techniques for medical diagnosis.
+Understand CO3 Illustrate modern imaging techniques for medical diagnosis.
 Understand CO4 Summarize the various therapeutic equipment used in the biomedical field.
 Understand CO5 Outline the patient safety measures and recent advancements in the medical field.
 Understand